wlad-svennik/hyperbolic_laguerre_transformations/README.md

 hyperbolic Laguerre transformations.
 See [Wikipedia](https://en.wikipedia.org/wiki/laguerre_transformations) for more.

-Like Euclidean Laguerre transformations, hyperbolic Laguerre transformations act on oriented lines in the plane.
+Like Euclidean Laguerre transformations, hyperbolic Laguerre transformations act on oriented lines in the hyperbolic plane.
 They don't act on points.

-Hyperbolic Laguerre transformations differ from Euclidean Laguerre transformations in that while the latter use the dual numbers, the former use the double numbers (which are sometimes called the split-complex numbers).
+Hyperbolic Laguerre transformations differ from Euclidean Laguerre transformations in two ways:

+-   While the latter use the dual numbers, the former use the double numbers (which are sometimes called the split-complex numbers).
+-   While the latter operate on oriented lines in the Euclidean plane, the former operate on oriented lines in the hyperbolic plane.

 Examples: